Notes to Reductionism in Biology

 9. The derivation demanded by theory reduction for molecular biology requires that the premises contain a purely molecular specification of the total context.
 Although Nagel and Schaffner have explicated the notion of theory reduction, they have not shown how to effect the molecular deduction.
-Even Schaffner's most detailed defense of reduction (Schaffner 1993) focuses on the condition of connectability, giving a partial account of how to relate the predicate “dominance” used in classical genetics to expressions from biochemistry.
-But he does not give a single example of a higher level statement being deducible from some lower level theory, and theory reduction requires that the condition of derivability be met.
-Debate over Schaffner's model has focused primarily on the condition of connectability, especially whether a molecular characterization of the notion of a classical gene is possible.
-Yet as Hull (1974) makes plain, a critic of theory reduction needs no more than an argument against connectability as a necessary condition on reduction, while a reductionist has to defend derivability over and above connectability.
+Even Schaffner’s most detailed defense of reduction (Schaffner 1993) focuses on the condition of connectability, giving a partial account of how to relate the predicate “dominance” used in classical genetics to expressions from biochemistry.
+However, he does not give a single example of a higher level statement being deducible from some lower level theory; and theory reduction requires that the condition of derivability be met.
+Debate over Schaffner’s model has focused primarily on the condition of connectability, especially whether a molecular characterization of the notion of a classical gene is possible.
+Yet as Hull (1974) made plain, a critic of theory reduction needs no more than an argument against connectability as a necessary condition on reduction, while a reductionist has to defend derivability over and above connectability.

-10. One of Schaffner's replies to Hull regarding the one-many objection is that the molecular context of a mechanism can be included in the premises to the extent that it matters.
-Wimsatt (1976a) rightly points out that stressing the inclusion of context will always rely on how the mechanisms are individuated (Hüttemann and Love 2011; see Section 4.3).
-Schaffner's move to include the total context implies that any two possible situations will have distinct overall molecular configurations, but others view this as the same mechanism in different contexts.
+10. One of Schaffner’s replies to Hull regarding the one-many objection is that the molecular context of a mechanism can be included in the premises to the extent that it matters.
+Wimsatt (1976a) rightly points out that stressing the inclusion of context will always rely on how mechanisms are individuated (Hüttemann and Love 2011; see Section 4.3).
+Schaffner’s move to include the total context implies that any two possible situations will have distinct overall molecular configurations, but others view this as the same mechanism in different contexts.
 Generality requires treating parts of different particular molecular configurations as instantiating the same type of mechanism.
-A flip-side of this need for generality is that the same type of mechanism can occur in different contexts, possibly with a different effect.
+A consequence of this need for generality is that the same type of mechanism can occur in different contexts, possibly with a different effect.
 This sense of one–many relations between molecular and higher level kinds does not necessarily preclude some types of reduction, but explanations in molecular biology must to be sensitive to the associated epistemic issues.

-11. Higher level laws can have exceptions: e.g., if Md, one of the molecular kinds realizing S, does not cause any of the realizers N1, …, Nj of T. Waters (1990) has argued that explaining such an exception requires appeal to the molecular level and therefore is a form of reductionism.
-This contrasts with Fodor (1974) who argued that a reductionistic approach encourages eliminating the higher level generality in favor of exceptionless lower level laws.
+11. Higher level laws can have exceptions: e.g., if Md, one of the molecular kinds realizing S, does not cause any of the realizers N1, …, Nj of T. Waters (1990) has argued that explaining such an exception requires an appeal to the molecular level detail and therefore is a form of reductionism.
+This contrasts with Fodor (1974) who argued that a reductionist approach encourages eliminating the higher level generality in favor of exceptionless lower level laws.
 But scientists often accept higher level laws despite exceptions that require appeal to the molecular level precisely because they aim to address both the higher and lower level situations.

 12. The notions of multiple realization and supervenience were originally developed in philosophy of mind as part of a non-reductive physicalism about mental phenomena.
 Whether these concepts offer an adequate account of the relation between mental and physical phenomena has been questioned (Kim 1992, 1998).
 The status of multiple realization in philosophy is currently a subject of debate and may hinge on certain metaphysical commitments about the concept of realization (Gillett 2002, 2003, 2010).
-“Realization” takes on different roles in scientific and philosophical discussions (Wilson and Craver 2007) and the significance of these differences has not yet been analyzed for the situations of multiple realization frequently discussed in philosophy of biology.
+“Realization” takes on different roles in scientific and philosophical discussions (Wilson and Craver 2007) and the significance of these differences has not yet been analyzed for the situations of multiple realization frequently discussed in philosophy of biology (but see Gillett 2016).
 Biological examples used in these philosophical discussions, such as eyes, have often not been treated with adequate care and precision (Couch 2005, 2009).

 13. “Out of over 1 million animal species, modern developmental biology has focused on a very small number which are often described as ‘model organisms.’
 This is because the motivation for their study is not simply to understand how that particular animal develops, but to use it as an example of how all animals develop” (Slack 2006, 61).